ForkAwesome/Fork-Awesome/README.md

 Also, if you care about owning the build process of your icon font, this project will give you that.
 The whole pipeline is shared and free to use for any purpose.
 You could be spinning your own icon font with your clever name by just forking this project and changing a few settings.

+ℹ️ **Update 2021-07-09** ℹ️ Several users of Forkawesome realized that the project was becoming more and more inactive, with no end-user update for [over 2 years](https://github.com/ForkAwesome/Fork-Awesome/commits/gh-pages) 😴 We were interested to reawaken this project—[which gets ~800,000 CDN hits per day!](https://www.jsdelivr.com/package/npm/fork-awesome) 🚀 We're gradually inheriting the project from the previous maintainers, and we've got a lot of work to do 👷 Catching up with backlogged issues and PR's, updating technology and documentation — even reevaluating the project aims, as icon fonts gradually become deprecated [[1](https://www.irigoyen.dev/blog/2021/02/17/stop-using-icon-fonts/)],[[2](https://cloudfour.com/thinks/seriously-dont-use-icon-fonts/)] Come say hi in the [#forkawesome:matrix.org](https://app.element.io/#/room/#forkawesome:matrix.org) matrix room 🙂

 ## How to use
 There is a full page in our documentation website that explains [how to use Fork Awesome in your web project](https://forkaweso.me/Fork-Awesome/get-started/).
 It ranges from just pointing to a CSS file on a CDN, hosting it on your own server or even adapting the LESS and SCSS files to your own liking.